Vehicular Assault Defense Attorney in Colorado

 What Is Serious Bodily Injury?

-Serious bodily injury means injury that involves, either at the time of the actual injury or at a later time, a substantial risk of death, a substantial risk of serious permanent disfigurement, or a substantial risk of protracted loss or impairment of the function of any part or organ of the body, or breaks, fractures, or burns of the second or third degree.
+Serious bodily injury means injury that involves a substantial risk of death or a substantial risk of serious permanent disfigurement.
+It also includes injuries that have a substantial risk of protracted loss or impairment of the function.
+This type of injury can also be breaks, fractures, or burns of the second or third degree.
+The definition of serious bodily injury can be found in the Colorado Revised Statutes.

 If You Are Charged with Vehicular Assault, Speak with a Vehicular Assault Defense Attorney Today